nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:**<br>

 1. If you are a Mac user and are unable to open the JAR file after double-clicking, please open Terminal and change directory to where **Tracey.jar** is located.
-Then, type the following command to open the application: `java -jar Tracey.jar`.
+Then, type the following command to open the application: `java -jar Tracey.jar`.<br>

 2. If you are a Windows user and are unable to open the JAR file after double-clicking, please open Command Prompt and change directory to where **Tracey.jar** is located.
 Then, type the following command to open the application: `java -jar Tracey.jar`.

 </div>
-6. Type your commands in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type your commands in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

 * **`list`** : Lists all contacts.